 Do not expose jewelry to extreme temperatures and avoid contact with sea water.

-Cleaning: Use water with neutral ph soup.
+Cleaning: Use water with neutral ph soap.

 If needed, clean carefully, rinse gently with warm water and dry with a soft cloth.